-ADVANCED PLACEMENT ENGLISH LANGUAGE AND COMPOSITION 1340
+AP ENGLISH LANGUAGE AND COMPOSITION 1340

-Credit: 1 (Weighted grade) Level: 11

-REQUIRED COURSE: English 11 (1310),

-Composition/American Literature 11 (1320), AP
+REQUIRED COURSE: Honors Composition/American Literature 11 (1320), AP English

-English Language and Composition (1340), or AP
+Language and Composition (1340), or AP Seminar (1590)

-Seminar (1590)

-PREREQUISITE: Composition/Literature Pre-AP 10 (1230) or written approval of Composition/Literature 10 instructor.
+PREREQUISITE: Composition/Literature 10 (1230) or teacher recommendation.

-APPROXIMATE FEES: \$13.10 for vocabulary book; \$95 for the AP English Language and Composition examination.
+APPROXIMATE FEES: \$15 for vocabulary online license; \$97 for the AP English Language and

+Composition examination.
 Summer reading novels can be new or used.

 COURSE DESCRIPTION: AP English Language and Composition is a college-level course for students who have a passion for language, excellent writing skills, and a desire to improve critical thinking skills through the analysis of mature prose.
-This course focuses on expository, narrative, and persuasive writing techniques used by writers to convey a message effectively, efficiently, and stylistically.
+This course focuses on expository, narrative, and persuasive writing techniques writers use to convey a message effectively, efficiently, and stylistically.
 Models (primarily nonfiction) and strategies are studied to improve writing style, critical reading, and writing.
 This course requires summer reading.
 Students should plan to take the Advanced Placement English Language and Composition examination in May.
+Performance on the Advanced Placement English Language and Composition examination determines possible college credit.

-SEMINAR 1590
+AP SEMINAR 1590

-Credit: 1 (Weighted grade) Level: 11

-REQUIRED COURSE: English 11 (1310),

-Composition/American Literature 11 (1320), AP

-English Language and Composition (1340), or AP
+REQUIRED COURSE: Composition/American Literature 11 (1320), AP English Language and Composition (1340), or AP Seminar (1590)

-Seminar (1590)